VAMS: Verifiable Auditing of Access to Confidential Data: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Jonathan Bootle for the helpful discussions and suggestions.
-Alexander Hicks is supported by OneSpan\footnote{\url{https://www.onespan.com/}} and UCL through an EPSRC Research Studentship, Vasilis Mavroudis is supported by the European Commission through the H2020-DS-2014-653497 PANORAMIX project, Mustafa Al-Bassam is supported by a scholarship from The Alan Turing Institute, Sarah Meiklejohn is supported in part by EPSRC Grant EP/N028104/1 and in part by a Google Faculty Award, and Steven Murdoch is supported by The Royal Society [grant number UF160505].
+The authors would like to thank Jonathan Bootle, Paul Dunphy, and Wai Yi Feng for helpful discussions and suggestions.
+Alexander Hicks was supported by OneSpan\footnote{\url{https://www.onespan.com/}} and UCL through an EPSRC Research Studentship, Vasilis Mavroudis was supported by the European Commission through the H2020-DS-2014-653497 PANORAMIX project, Mustafa Al-Bassam was supported by a scholarship from The Alan Turing Institute, Sarah Meiklejohn was supported in part by EPSRC Grant EP/N028104/1 and in part by a Google Faculty Award, and Steven Murdoch was supported by The Royal Society [grant number UF160505].